brianaderer/Mary-Ann-Liebert-1.0/Readme.md

 ##Dependencies

-The theme depends on two plugins - 'ACF' and the custom 'Quotations' plugin which is part of this package.
+The theme depends on two plugins - 'ACF' and the custom 'Quotations' plugin which is part of this package, as well as a local install of NodeJs.
+Follow installation directions for setup.

 ##Usage